mchalupa/dg/doc/compiling.md

 pacman -S git cmake make llvm clang gcc python
 ```

-On Fedora, the command for installing the dependencies is the following:
+On CentOS/RHEL/Fedora, the command for installing the dependencies is the following:

 ```
-dnf install git cmake make zlib-devel llvm-devel llvm-static gcc-c++
+dnf install git cmake make zlib-devel llvm-devel llvm-static gcc-c++ ncurses-devel
 ```

 You can use also LLVM compiled from sources (see below).